The Best Men's All-Mountain Skis of 2017

 The Head Venturi 95 owned this category.
 Big guys, little guys, women, snowboarders everyone loved playing around on this model.
 It popped off side hits, landed soft, buttered easily, and bounced around nimbly in most conditions.
 While the Solomon QST 99 was the second most playful we tested, the Dynastar Cham 97 2.0 was surprisingly not far behind.
 While these two competitors earned the same score (7/10), the QST was slightly more preferred by our testers when wanting a playful ski because of its surfy feel.

 On the opposite end of the spectrum is the K2 iKonic 85 ti.
-Although they have pop - thanks to the camber underfoot - and are light weight, they lack the softness needed for landing and have no surfyness to them, which lends to a stiff, all business-like feeling.
+Although they have pop - thanks to the camber underfoot - and are light weight, they lack the softness needed for landing and have no surfyness to them, which leads to a stiff, all business-like feeling.

 Bump Skiing Performance

 When commuting around the mountain to find the best snow, it is inevitable you'll find skied up snow that is set up into the sometimes seemingly endless mogul fields.
-These aren't the fun zipper lines that have some rhythm to them, they're more erratic in shape and spacing.
-Take your time and think quick and they can be navigated.
-There are some sacrifices to be made for a contender to handle the bumps really well.
+These aren't the fun zipper lines that have some rhythm to them; they're more erratic in shape and spacing.
+Take your time and think quickly and they can be navigated.
+There are some sacrifices to be made for a contender to handle the bumps well.
 They should be a bit softer to shape themselves to the terrain with plenty of pop to bounce quickly.
 They should also be shorter so that they are more nimble.
 Pairs with consistent flex and that are quick underfoot, such as the Head Venturi 95, handle this terrain best.

 While none of the products in this test are designed specifically with moguls in mind, the one that handled the bumps the best is the one that we think handles the best overall: the Volkl Mantra.
 The worst player here is the Armada Invictus 99 ti.
 Stiff and hooky, we felt worked after a lap through the bumps on them.
 Find something softer and less prone to holding you hostage in the turn if you seek out bump lines.